Package 'greenfeedr'

 start_date

-a character string representing the start date of the study (format: "mm/dd/yyyy")
+a character string representing the start date of the study (format: "DD-MM-YY" or "YYYY-MM-DD")

 end_date

-a character string representing the end date of the study (format: "mm/dd/yyyy")
+a character string representing the end date of the study (format: "DD-MM-YY" or "YYYY-MM-DD")

 rfid_file